bantolov/RhetosWorkshop/Day4/day4.md

 * Review the existing CommonConcepts concept definition classes: ModuleInfo, EntityInfo (DataStructureInfo) and CreationTimeInfo.
-* Creating a new dll project for custom concepts as a part of your application.
+* Creating a new class library project (a new DLL) for custom concepts as a part of your application.
-  * **Demonstrate** adding a new Visual Studio project for dll with custom concepts.
+  * **Demonstrate** adding a new Visual Studio project for DLL with custom concepts.
-  * **Demonstrate** adding a NuGet specification file (nuspec) to include this new dll to the BookstoreRhetosServer.
+  * **Demonstrate** adding a NuGet specification file (nuspec) to include this new DLL to the BookstoreRhetosServer.
     Previously in this workshop we have used only naming convention for DSL scripts (the DslScripts subfolder), without a formal package content specification.